AFZALGREAT/onlinenewsapp/README.md

 # Installation
 Download the zipfile of the application and extract it.
-Open the terminal and move to the folder where the extraction takes place
+Open the terminal in folder location and

-run the command
+run the following command

 1. npm install